"Are you serious?"

 "Pascal told me you're not comfortable with the idea of being a formal army officer," Sylviane added as she gently pressed the insignia patches into Kaede's hands.
 "I can put you down as a reservist if you would prefer.
 But right now, we really do need everyone with tactical and leadership experience."

-"But I don't have anywhere near enough experience to lead even a platoon!"
+"But I don't have anywhere near enough experience to lead a platoon!"
 Kaede resisted, completely unable to picture herself taking responsibility for the lives of at least forty men.

 "You have far more than many of the others I'm promoting up the ranks," the reply came wry.

 Pascal is gambling on Wunderwaffe, while Sylviane is scraping the manpower barrel...